sean-francis113/wtb-conversion-prep/README.md

 # wtb-conversion-prep
 A python program made to make preparing files for DDS-WTB Conversion easier.
 Made with modding Granblue Fantasy Relink in mind.
+It will grab all of the .dds found in the source folder, create folders in the destination folder with the appropriate name ("name.wtb_extracted"), and copies the .dds file into the new folder.

 Requires the latest version of Python 3 found here: python.org